logzio/logz-docs/_source/user-guide/mapping-and-parsing/sawmill-parsing.md

    + Pre-built parsing: These log types are documented in the [Default parsing](https://docs.logz.io/user-guide/log-shipping/built-in-log-types.html) topic.
 You can select a pre-built parsing type and create additional rules that run _after_ the default rules for these types are executed.

       <!-- info-box-start:info -->
-      - When you select a pre-built parsing rule, the original rule configuration is not displayed in the **Parsing rules workspace**. <br><br> - The log types list displays the log types ingested by Logz.io in the last 24 hours.
+      When you select a pre-built parsing rule, the original rule configuration is not displayed in the **Parsing rules workspace**. <br><br> The log types list displays log types ingested by Logz.io in the last 24 hours.
       {:.info-box.note}
       <!-- info-box-end -->